 Chime and Varo are both modern online banking options with lots of bells and whistles.

-With Chime’s checking and $200 in monthly direct deposit, you can access most of what Chime offers, like SpotMe, early direct depoists and MyPay.
-A unique feature, Chime offers early delivery of federal tax refunds up to six days in advance and early payday deposits up to two days ahead of schedule.
+With Chime+, you can access most of what the fintech has to offer, like SpotMe, early direct deposits, MyPay and a higher savings APY.
+And a unique feature, Chime offers early delivery of federal tax refunds up to six days in advance and early payday deposits up to two days ahead of schedule if you file with its tax service.
 Chime also accepts cash deposits at more than 90,000 Green Dot retail locations.
 With the optional savings account, you can activate Round Ups to round up each debit card purchase to the nearest dollar, and Chime automatically sends the rounded-up amount to your savings.

 Varo has many of the same things Chime has, except the SpotMe feature.
 You can earn up to 6% cash back with your debit card from select brands, including Nike, Macy’s and Petsmart.
 Varo also has an automatic savings round-up option called Save Your Change, early direct deposit, cash advances and a credit-building card.
 And just like Chime, Varo accepts cash deposits at Green Dot locations for a fee.